JfromNWMS/applied-ml-jordan/notebooks/project01/README.md

 - Train a regression model and evaluate performance.
 - Document work in a structured Jupyter Notebook.

-## Instructions to set up virtual environment
+## Instructions to Set up Virtual Environment

 Run these commands in your VS Code terminal: